adelaida-barrera/hertiestats2/README.md

 # hertiestats2

-This package is intended to help students  homeworks.
-It initially contains a function to create balance tables, a common task in the assignments for the causal inference class at the Hertie School
+This package is intended to help students from the Hertie School's Statistics 2 class speed up their homeworks.
+It initially contains a function to create balance table: a common task in the assignments for the causal inference class.